Characters of the Final Fantasy IV series: Zemus

 Zeromus returns in The After Years as Zeromus' Malice, which the Maenads unleash on the Lunarian's Moon by shattering the Crystals there.
 Fusoya and Golbez attempt to stop Zeromus, but he proves too strong and Fusoya is forced to send Golbez to the Blue Planet alone in order to protect it from the Maenads.
 The final fate of Fusoya and Zeromus is left unrevealed.

-A different version of Zeromus is fought in the Easytype version of Final Fantasy IV, with a different graphic and attacks.
+A different version of Zeromus is fought in the Easytype version of Final Fantasy IV, with a different graphics and attacks.
 It later appears in the Game Boy Advance and PlayStation Portable versions as the final boss of the new Lunar Ruins dungeon, named Zeromus EG. Zeromus is also an optional esper in Final Fantasy XII, combining the Zeromus and Zeromus EG designs.
 He is voiced by Ryō Horikawa.

+Another version of Zeromus appears in the patches storyline of Final Fantasy XIV: Endwalker.
+Golbez, seeking to break the barrier between the Thirteenth and the Source, fused the Great Wyrm Azdaja with the remnants of the primal Zodiark's aether.
+This created an extremely powerful voidsent that Golbez named "Zeromus", and intended to use to fulfill his plans once Zeromus had finished gathering its full strength.
+Fueled by Azdaja's longing for home, Zeromus nearly shatters the barrier between the worlds, but is stopped by the Scions and a repentant Golbez, with Zero separating it from Azdaja and sealing it in a memoria crystal.
+In the aftermath, its crystal is given to Ryne in hopes that its Darkness can be used to restore the First.